 - Happened to Douglas Adams in Last Chance to See when he visits a historical building in China, and finds that it looks suspiciously new.
 He asks about it and is told that the building burned down, and was rebuilt from all new materials.
 And that this has happened multiple times.
 He asks how it's the same building then, and is told "It's always the same building".
 Adams concludes that someone is missing the point, but that it might be him.

 Live Action TV

 - A popular example comes from the British sit-com Only Fools and Horses, where Trigger, one of the characters, is given a medal for owning the same broom for 20 years, although it has had 17 new heads and 14 new handles.
-When asked how can it be the same broom, Trigger produces a picture of himself and his broom and asks, "What more proof do you need?"
+When asked how can it be the same broom, Trigger holds up a picture of himself and his broom and says, "Well, here's a picture of it, what more proof do you need?"

 - Discussed in an episode of Star Trek: Deep Space Nine.
 Kira's Romantic False Lead Bareil Antos gets injured and has part of his brain replaced with cybernetics.
 As more of his brain fails and is replaced, the less he's him.
 Eventually he's mostly cybernetics, and rather than continue the process Kira allows him to die.

 - Discussed and played straight in the Doctor Who episode Deep Breath.
 The antagonist of the episode is harvesting human organs to be able to pilot the ship, but in doing so, he has replaced most of the ship, and of himself.
 Capaldi's Doctor lampshades this by saying "If you have a broom, you replace the handle, and then you replace the brush, and do it over and over, is it still the same broom?
 The answer is no, but you can still sweep the floor, and that's actually irrelevant."